Razichennouf/ngrok_toolkit/README.md

 <h2 style="color: #0366d6;">Description:</h2>

-<p>The script collection is a set of powerful tools designed to simplify and enhance your experience with ngrok, a popular tunneling service.
+<p>The script collection is a set tools designed to simplify and enhance your experience with ngrok, a popular tunneling service.
 These scripts provide a convenient command-line interface to manage ngrok processes, extract session information, secure services, and more.
 Whether you are a developer, system administrator, or enthusiast, these scripts will help you streamline your ngrok workflow and improve productivity.</p>

 <h2 style="color: #0366d6;">Key Features:</h2>